jow-/ucode/docs/debugger.md

 ## `udbg` Client

-`udbg` is a plain, functional protocol client: typed commands, unadorned printed responses, no line-editing/history/syntax-highlighting.
-It exists to prove out and exercise the protocol end-to-end and to serve as the local `-x` CLI's client process - a rendering-rich port (ANSI, syntax highlighting, readline-style editing) is follow-up work that can be built against this same protocol without touching the server again.
+`udbg` is a typed-command protocol client with ANSI source rendering (the original interactive debugger's exact ucode/utpl syntax highlighter and statement/header-bar styling, ported into `debug_highlight.c` - see below) but no line-editing or history yet; that's follow-up work that can be built against this same protocol without touching the server again.

 ```
-udbg <pid>           # SIGUSR1-attach to a running `-X` process, gdb -p style
+udbg [-s DIR] <pid>           # SIGUSR1-attach to a running `-X` process, gdb -p style
-udbg <socket-path>    # connect to an explicit debug.listen(path) socket
+udbg [-s DIR] <socket-path>   # connect to an explicit debug.listen(path) socket
-udbg --fd <n>         # use an inherited, already-connected fd (internal, used by `-x`)
+udbg [-s DIR] --fd <n>        # use an inherited, already-connected fd (internal, used by `-x`)
 ```

+`-s DIR`/`--srcdir DIR` gives a local directory to also look for source files under (by basename) when the server-reported path doesn't exist as-is on this machine - see "Source resolution" above.

 Typed commands at the `dbg >` prompt map directly onto the protocol verbs above (`break <spec>`, `delete [id]`, `list`, `next`, `step`, `continue`,